 Beleg yielding to his love against his wisdom remained with him, and did not depart, and in that time he laboured much for the good of Túrin’s company.

 Love against wisdom indeed.
 Beleg is loyal almost to a fault, still feeling like this young man has a high destiny.
-He knows he’s meant for better than this, but if he can’t get his protégé to leave the bad crowd he’s running with, then Beleg will try to lift them all up.
+He knows Túrin’s meant for better than this, yet if he can’t get his protégé to leave the bad crowd he’s running with, then Beleg will stay among them and try to lift them all up.

 But you know who doesn’t care one bit for Beleg Strongbow hanging out here in Amon Rûdh?
 Not one tiny bit?
 Mîm, of course.
 He stews in his hatred and doesn’t even talk with Túrin anymore.
 Túrin is clueless.